 Maintaining a Tradition of Performance Excellence

 ORIANA is proud of its long-standing reputation for excellence in performance.
 Since its inception, ORIANA was awarded first prize in the International Radio Festival Competition “Let the People Sing,” and in the Adult Equal Voice – Women’s Voices category in the CBC National Radio Competition for Amateur Choirs; was chosen twice to perform at the International Choral Festival; and was selected to perform and serve as a demonstration choir for master conductor workshops at Festival 500 in St. John’s, Newfoundland, ORIANA’s performance of William Brown’s Quant j’ai ouy le tabourin was awarded Best Performance of a Canadian Work in the 2004 CBC National Radio Competition for Amateur Choirs.
 ORIANA’s concert presentation Children’s Voices, Too! was awarded Outstanding Choral Event 2008 by the Association of Canadian Choral Conductors.

 ORIANA is governed by a Board of Directors and supported by our honorary patrons: Canadian composer Ruth Watson Henderson and Canadian Jazz Singer Heather Bambrick.
-ORIANA operates with the financial assistance from a variety of funding sources, including the Canada Council for the Arts, the Ontario Arts Council, the Toronto Arts Council, foundations, corporations, individual donors and choir fund-raising.
+ORIANA operates with the financial assistance from a variety of funding sources, including the Canada Council for the Arts, the Ontario Arts Council, the Toronto Arts Council, SOCAN, other foundations, corporations, individual donors and choir fund-raising.

 The name ORIANA is found in the Triumphs of Oriana, a collection of sixteenth-century madrigals.
 The name was often used to refer to Queen Elizabeth I of England, praising her power, wit and beauty.